 Another favourite antiphon, used in the ancient Proper Office of St. Patrick, was composed of the words spoken to him by the angel:

 ANT.
-Hibernenses omnes clamant ad te pueri: Veni, sancte Patrici, salvos nos O holy Patrick, and save us! facere.
+Hibernenses omnes ANT.
+All the children of clamant ad te pueri: Veni, Ireland cry out to thee: Come, sancte Patrici, salvos nos O holy Patrick, and save us! facere.